felixfoertsch/felixfoertsch.github.io/about.md

 Public commitments are the most motivating.
 At the moment I am chasing the following goals.
 If you would like to help me reach them, check in on me and poke me about them:

-- Finish my bachelor's degree → _Indicator_: University certificate.
+- ~~Finish my bachelor's degree → _Indicator_: University certificate.~~
+    - **Latest Update:** done
 - Become a proficient Swift developer → _Indicator_: Deploy one app to each App Store (macOS/iOS).
+    - **Latest Update:** Since I am working with Java now, I will postpone this goal.
 - Publish as much knowledge as I can on my website → _Indicator_: Publish one useful article every month.
+    - **Latest Update:** I have been really slacking with this; I assume that I will encounter new things to learn in my new job and I will try to do write-ups on the interesting topics.

 ## My Favorite Quotes